Get to Know Natural Language Processing

 What Is Natural Language Processing?

-Natural language processing (NLP), is a field of artificial intelligence (AI) that combines computer science and linguistics to give computers the ability to understand, interpret, and generate human language in a way that’s meaningful and useful to humans.
+Natural language processing (NLP), is a field of artificial intelligence (AI) that combines computer science and linguistics to give apps and AI assistants the ability to understand, interpret, and generate human language in a way that’s meaningful and useful to humans.
+NLP helps apps, AI assistants, and autonomous agents perform tasks like understanding the meaning of sentences, recognizing important details in text, translating languages, answering questions, summarizing text, and generating responses that resemble human responses.

-The chatbots you engage with when you contact a company’s customer service use NLP, and so does the translation app you use to help you order a meal in a different country.
+The agents you engage with when you contact a company’s customer service use NLP, and so does the translation app you use to help you order a meal in a different country.
 Spam detection, your online news preferences, and so much more rely on NLP.

 A Very Brief History of NLP